 Read on for our take on the best things to do in San Francisco.

-Bonus Pick!
-Watson Adventures Scavenger Hunts: From murder mysteries to themed outings focused on local history, culture or the culinary scene, scavenger hunts are an engaging way to experience San Francisco.
-Teams search for hidden clues and solve tricky questions that will have you smiling as you explore individual locations—such as the California Academy of Sciences or Mission District—or take part in a hunt that traverses the town.
+Watson Adventures’ San Francisco Bay Area scavenger hunts: From murder mysteries to themed outings focused on local history, culture or the culinary scene, scavenger hunts are an engaging way to experience the Bay Area, including Silicon Valley.
+Teams search for hidden clues and solve tricky questions that will have you smiling as you explore individual locations—such as Chinatown and North Beach, the Exploratorium, or the California Academy of Sciences—or take part in a hunt that traverses the town.

 Check out some of our other city guides: